Mobile Passport Control App 2023 – Tutorial, Airports, & Tips

-The Mobile Passport app is a smart decision for anyone returning to the United States by land or sea.
+The CBP Mobile Passport Control app is a smart decision for anyone returning to the United States by land or sea.
 You are almost guaranteed to get through customs faster, and it is free to use.
-While it is still new and only for iPhone users, download the CLEAR Pass app instead so you can save your passport information for free.
+It is a solid alternative if you do not want to pay for a Global Entry membership.

 Featured Image by cytis via Pixabay

 Get highlights of the most important news delivered to your email inbox